 Welcome to the Public Information Center for the CSPD where you can access public information and media.
 Please look at the menu on the left-hand side of the page to find specific public information.

 Please note that this information cannot be used to harass, intimidate, or retaliate against any person or persons information that has been released.

 Body Worn Cameras

 Today approximately 500 cameras are in use and over 125,000 videos have been recorded.
 The cameras are equipped with “triggers” that automatically turn the camera on in certain situations.
-Videos have ben recorded of almost every type of police enforcement action that we respond to.
+Videos have been recorded of almost every type of police enforcement action.
 They provide valuable evidence in criminal cases and aid in the review of citizen complaints, as well as use of force situations.

 Follow us on social media for live updates and the latest information!

 Request a copy of records and audio files maintained by the CSPD.